dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 ## Create a parser to post-process model outputs

-The expected output generated by the pre-trained ONNX model is a tensor of shape `125 x 13 x 13` that is returned as a one-dimensional `float[]` of 21125 elements.
-In order to extract the predictions generated by the model, some post-processing work is required.
+The output generated by the pre-trained ONNX model is a float array of length 21125, representing the elements of a tensor with dimensions `125 x 13 x 13`.
+In order to transform the predictions generated by the model into a tensor, some post-processing work is required.
 To do so, create a set of classes to help parse the output.

 Add a new directory to your project to organize the set of parser classes.